leonletto/localhost-app-launcher/Docs/Docs.md

 or you might want to launch an application that is installed in the user's profile.
 In that case, you can use the Start Menu item to launch the application.

-To do this, you need to add a registry entry like this:
+To do this, you need to add a registry entry like this pointing to the Start Menu .lnk file:

 ![images/LaunchFromStartMenuShortcut.png](images/LaunchFromStartMenuShortcut.png)